DEGIRO review

 FX: the quiet cost that compounds

 For investors who deploy capital immediately on each transfer, this is minor.
-For those who hold meaningful cash positions at the broker level, it’s a genuine cost to factor in.
+For those who hold meaningful cash positions at the broker level, it is worth confirming before you commit.

 Full fee walkthrough: DEGIRO fees explained · Study: how fees compound over time